Cash Management: Put Your Excess Cash to Work

 What Should You Look for in a Short-Term Cash Investment Program?

-Unlike longer-term investments such as stocks and certain bonds that are subject to fluctuations, short-term investments tend to hold their value relatively steady.
+Unlike longer-term investments, such as stocks and certain bonds subject to fluctuations, short-term investments tend to hold their value relatively steady.

-A good short-term investment typically offers high liquidity so you can get your cash out quickly when you need it.
+A good short-term investment typically offers high liquidity, so you can withdraw your cash quickly when you need it.

 How Does eCIO’s Cash Management Program Work?

 Our experienced team of nonprofit investment advisors works with your finance committee or oversight group to evaluate whether and how much of your organization’s cash may be prudently invested to achieve income and growth.
-We build and manage a Treasury ladder strategy with a time horizon that matches your cash needs.
+We build and manage a cash portfolio that may include a Treasury ladder strategy with a time horizon that matches your cash needs.

 Our cash management program offers: